The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 1. Compressed Vertebrae

-They provide your spine with support, help with it's little movements, and absorb the shocks that come as you move around.
+As they provide your spine with support, help with it's little movements, and absorb the shocks that come as you move around.

 So it's crucial that you keep your spinal discs healthy if you want a pain-free back.